 PhD (Carleton University) MA (Carleton University) BA (University of British Columbia)

-Melanie White is Deputy Head of School (Education) in the School of Social Sciences.
-She is Associate Professor in Sociology (Social Theory) and a Fellow of the UNSW Scientia Education Academy.
+Melanie is a Sociologist who specialises in classical and contemporary social theory.
+Born and educated in Canada with a PhD from Carleton University in Ottawa, Melanie is Deputy Head of School (Education) in the School of Social Sciences and a Fellow of the UNSW Scientia Education Academy.

 Melanie is also Adjunct Research Professor in the Department of Sociology and Anthropology at Carleton University, Ottawa, Canada.

 Social Sciences and Humanities Research Council of Canada - Postdoctoral Fellowship, York University, Canada